Airplane Seat Pitch Comfort Calculator

 The calculator estimates comfort with a simplified equation:

-Here P is seat pitch in inches, H is passenger height in inches, and R is seat recline in degrees.
-The coefficient 0.55 approximates the distance from hip to knee.
-Scores above 5 indicate generous space, while negative scores suggest you may feel constrained.
+Here P is seat pitch in inches, H is passenger height in inches, R is seat recline in degrees, and W is seat width in inches.
+The 0.55 coefficient approximates the hip-to-knee fraction of standing height, the recline term credits each degree with half an inch of effective knee space, and the width term adds or subtracts against the 17-inch narrow-body baseline.
+Scores above 6 indicate generous space, scores below 0 suggest you will feel constrained, and the band between them is ordinary economy.
 Though simplified, this equation offers a quick comparison between airlines or aircraft types.

 Evaluating Comfort Beyond the Numbers